 Each semester, the top 25 startups from the applications pool gain access to our semester long program of specialist interactive workshops, pitching and networking opportunities and one on one mentoring with outstanding entrepreneurs and business leaders.
 Eight finalist teams present their ideas in a booth-pitching style showcase event, where appointed judges award the winning teams with over $20,000 in cash and in-kind prizes.

-Additionally, for the duration of the project, you will be able to reflect on how you have developed as an individual and as part of a team as a means of developing your own personal employment strategies while building professional networks.
+At the end of the semester, students present their findings to the sponsor and provide a written summary (presentation document).
+Additionally, for the duration of the project, students are expected to reflect on how they have developed as an individual and as part of a team, as a means of developing a professional identity that highlights their distinctive self.

-For further information on this program, please email Mr Geoffrey Harrison.
+For further information on the Semester 2 2020 program, please email Mr Geoffrey Harrison.

 Please note, all WIL Hub units of study will be delivered fully online until further notice.
 This includes full online student participation for any work-place components of the course.
 Please consider this change to program delivery prior to enrolling and committing to the program.